determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 -  Configure PBS to report GPU Accelerator type.

-   PBS administrators should set the value for ``resources_available.accel_type`` on each node with a GPU.
+   It is recommended that PBS administrators set the value for ``resources_available.accel_type`` on each node that contains an accelerator.
 Otherwise, the Cluster tab on the Determined Web UI will show ``unconfigured`` for the ``Accelerator`` field in the Resource Pool information.

    PBS administrators can use the following set of commands to set the value of ``resources_available.accel_type`` on a single node: